MohamedBassem/pixyll/_posts/2015-06-28-parallelize-it-with-docker.md

 layout: post
 title: Parallelize it with Docker summary : "At Trustious, our test suite used to run on a single machine for about 12 hours.
 We then tried parallelizing the run on three machines.
 The run took on average about 4 hours.
-The results were still not satisfying to us so we started building our in office test cluster and a test parallelization framework using docker." description : "At Trustious, our test suite used to run on a single machine for about 12 hours.
-We then tried parallelizing the run on three machines.
-The run took on average about 4 hours.
-The results were still not satisfying to us so we started building our in office test cluster and a test parallelization framework using docker."
+The results were still not satisfying to us so we started building our in office test cluster and a test parallelization framework using docker." description : "At Trustious, our test suite used to run on a single machine for about 12 hours, so we built our in office test cluster and a test parallelization framework using docker."
 date: '2015-06-28T21:30:00+2000'
 author: Mohamed Bassem
 image: /img/parallelize-it-with-docker/building-the-rack.JPG